MaryiaOndra/Tetris_Game/README.md

 After some time the speed of falling blocks will increase.
 Also, I added the ability to see all scores and send them to the player’s e-mail.

+## Design:
+the TTETRIS game is representent in two visual ouput:
+* black\white with alphabet chars of blocks in the branch 'develop';
+* colored whith filled chars of blocks in the branch 'charBlock';

 ## Functionality:

 #### Start window: